• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > How to Wire an Immersion Heater and How to Replace an Immersion Heater Thermostat
+Home > DIY How To Projects and Tutorial Guides > How to Change an Immersion Heater Thermostat

-Wiring an immersion heater safely and making sure you have the correct cables.
-In this project guide we show you how to wire an immersion heater and include and also how to replace your immersion heater thermostat if it breaks and causes your water to become very hot.
+In this project guide we show you how to change an immersion heater thermostat including how to wire it up safely and correctly if it breaks and causes your water to become very hot.

 TwitterFacebookPin ItBuffer